ggeorgovassilis/spring-rest-invoker/README.md

 log4j.logger.com.github.ggeorgovassilis.springjsonmapper.Response=DEBUG
 ```

+#### I need to modify the outgoing HTTP request / I need to supply a client certificate / I need to validate a server certificate

+Again the solution is to provide your own RestTemplate, see the previous section.

 #### I need to parametrize the mapping URL depending on the execution environment

 Just use property placeholders in the URL, i.e.: